Overcoming data challenges through enriched validation and targeted sampling to measure whole-person health in electronic health records: Abstract

 \section{Abstract}

-\textit{Objective:} The allostatic load index (ALI) is a composite measure of whole-person health, which reflects the multiple interrelated physiological regulatory systems that underlie healthy functioning.
-Data from electronic health records (EHR) present a huge opportunity to operationalize the ALI in the learning health system, except they are prone to missingness and errors.
-Validation of EHR data (e.g., through chart reviews) can provide better-quality data, but realistically, only a subset of patients’ data can be validated, and most protocols do not recover missing data. \\ \textit{Methods:} Using a representative sample of $1000$ patients from the EHR at an extensive learning health system ($100$ of whom could be validated), we propose methods to design, conduct, and analyze statistically efficient and robust studies of the ALI and healthcare utilization.
-With semiparametric maximum likelihood estimation methods, we robustly incorporate all available patient information (validated or unvalidated) into statistical models.
+\textit{Objective:} The allostatic load index (ALI) is a 10-component composite measure of whole-person health, which reflects the multiple interrelated physiological regulatory systems that underlie healthy functioning.
+Data from electronic health records (EHR) present a huge opportunity to operationalize the ALI in learning health systems; however, these data are prone to missingness and errors.
+Validation (e.g., through chart reviews) can provide better-quality data, but realistically, only a subset of patients’ data can be validated, and most protocols do not recover missing data. \\ \textit{Methods:} Using a representative sample of $1000$ patients from the EHR at an extensive learning health system ($100$ of whom could be validated), we propose methods to design, conduct, and analyze statistically efficient and robust studies of ALI and healthcare utilization.
+Employing semiparametric maximum likelihood estimation, we robustly incorporate all available patient information into statistical models.
 Using targeted design strategies, we examine ways to select the most informative patients for validation.
-Incorporating clinical expertise, we devise a novel validation protocol to promote the quality and completeness of EHR data. \\ \textit{Results:} Validation of the EHR data uncovered relatively low error rates and recovered some missing data through auxiliary information in patients' charts.
-Through bespoke simulation studies based on preliminary data, residual sampling was identified as the most informative strategy for completing our validation study.
-Incorporating the partial validation data, statistical models indicated that worse whole-person health (i.e., higher ALI) was associated with higher odds of engaging in the healthcare system, adjusting for age. \\ \textit{Conclusion:} Targeted validation with an enriched protocol allowed us to ensure the quality and promote the completeness of the EHR.
-Findings from our validation study were incorporated into analyses as we operationalize the ALI as a whole-person health measure intended to predict healthcare utilization in the academic learning health system.
+Incorporating clinical expertise, we devise a novel validation protocol to promote EHR data quality and completeness. \\ \textit{Results:} Chart reviews uncovered few errors ($99\%$ matched source documents) and recovered some missing data through auxiliary information in patients' charts.
+On average, validation increased the number of non-missing ALI components per patient from $6$ to $7$.
+Through simulations based on preliminary data, residual sampling was identified as the most informative strategy for completing our validation study.
+Incorporating validation data, statistical models indicated that worse whole-person health (higher ALI) was associated with higher odds of engaging in the healthcare system, adjusting for age. \\ \textit{Conclusion:} Targeted validation with an enriched protocol can ensure the quality and promote the completeness of EHR data.
+Findings from our validation study were incorporated into analyses as we operationalize the ALI as a scalable whole-person health measure that predicts healthcare utilization in the learning health system.